parrt/cs652/projects/Java-vtable.md

 ## Tasks

+### Creating the J grammar

-1. Fill in the `J.g4` grammar by looking at all of the examples and the standard [ANTLR Java grammar](https://github.com/antlr/grammars-v4/blob/master/java/Java.g4).
+Mechanically, your goal is to fill in the `J.g4` grammar by looking at all of the examples and the standard [ANTLR Java grammar](https://github.com/antlr/grammars-v4/blob/master/java/Java.g4).
 (I used as a template to cut it down to my `J.g4`.)
+Learning how to examine exemplars of a language and construct a suitable grammar is important but here are a few details that matter in terms of symbol table management and type analysis.

+* Assume all input is syntactically and semantically valid J(ava) code with the exception that statements existing outside of class definitions are considered the main program.
+Other than that, assume Java syntax and semantics.
+* Only integers and floating-point literals are valid.
+For floating-point numbers, don't worry about negation or exponents: just match and integer on either side of a decimal point.
+* Identifiers are just the usual upper and lowercase letters, underscores, and digits (but not in the first position).
+* Allow `null` and `this`
+* Constructor definitions are not allowed but we still use syntax `new T()` (without parameters) to create objects.
+* There are no access modifiers like `public`; everything is assumed to be `public`.
+* To print things out there is a single predefined function called `printf(STRING)` or with variable number of arguments `print(STRING, args...)`.
+* String literals are only allowed as the first argument of `printf()` calls.
+Strings should allow a single escape of `\"` but none other.
+* There are no variable initializers like `int x=1;`.
+You must do `int x; x=1;`.
+* There are no operators and so you don't have to worry about operator precedence but you do have to support criticize expressions for grouping.

+### Defining scopes and symbols

 2. Define J symbol table objects using `src/org/antlr/symbols` objects as superclasses as necessary:
 	JArg.java
 	JClass.java